populationgenomics/team-docs/hail_batch_dev.md

 ## Deploying changes to production

-After a change has been merged to the `main` branch, it can be deployed to the `default` namespace using the `prod_deploy` API endpoint.
-This will always use the current `HEAD`.
+After a change has been merged to the `main` branch, it is automatically deployed to the `default` namespace by calling the `prod deploy` API endpoint from a [GitHub workflow](https://github.com/populationgenomics/hail/blob/main/.github/workflows/prod_deploy.yaml).
+You should therefore only rarely have to start a `prod deploy` manually.

+`prod deploy` will always use the current `HEAD`.
 Similar to a `dev deploy`, you can specify the steps from `build.yaml` that should be run.
 Unless there's a good reason to only deploy a particular service, you should use the set listed below.
-This is a partial list of steps that is specific to the CGP setup, and excludes services we don't use, for example the blog or image fetcher.
+This is a partial list of steps that is specific to the CPG setup, and excludes services we don't use, for example the blog or image fetcher.

 It's a good idea to give a quick heads-up in the `#team-software` channel before you're doing this, just in case something breaks.